5 Trends Shaping the Tech Industry and How You Can Prepare for Them | Armanino

 How you can prepare:

 • Assess your runway honestly.
 If you raised at peak valuation, don’t assume the next round will be just as easy.
-Take stock of your burn rate, margin structure and how far your current capital can take you.
+Take stock of your burn rate, margin structure, customer retention, how far your current capital can take you and whether your business model remains viable in an AI-native market.
+Consider securing access to capital before you need it.

 • Operate like you won’t raise funding again soon.
 Assume that funding will take longer and be harder to secure.
 Focus on core products, cutting underperforming initiatives and reaching breakeven or profitability.